Freecell Solver's Future Directions

 Note: Eventually it was decided to convert the Freecell Solver build-system to use CMake instead, and we are happy with this choice.

 PySol by Markus Oberhumer is by far the most feature-rich and complete open-source suite of card Solitaire games.
 PySol's has its own ad-hoc solving mechanism for all of its supported variants, including those that are supported by Freecell Solver.
 However, as far as the games supported by Freecell Solver are concerned, it fairs much worse, often leading the player to incorrect solutions.

 Note: PySolFC, an enhanced spin-off of PySol now has an extensive integrated support for solving using Freecell Solver for all of the variants that the latter supports.
 The integration was done by calling the fc-solve command-line solver, and parsing its output, which was not how I thought of doing it, but still is a good way to achieve the integration.
-The original developer of PySol now recommends PySolFC instead on the PySol homepage, and I've been happy with it too.
+The original developer of PySol now recommends PySolFC instead on the PySol homepage, and I have been happy with it as well.

 Thanks to the PySolFC developers for making it happen.